Axis POWs

 The Art of Survival

 Götterdämmarung, twilight of the gods, and the operational name for Hitler’s parting legacy to the German people.
 Nothing was to be left for the victorious Allies; where there had been cities, they would find rubble; where there had been cultivated fields, they would find wilderness.
-That the Führer and his henchmen were contemplating this is illustrative of their delusions: there was little left to destory.
+That the Führer and his henchmen were contemplating this is illustrative of their delusions: there was little left to destroy.
 Most major German cities had been bombed and some – like Hamburg – were severely gutted.
 Agricultural production was about to collapse, with starvation starting to rear its head.
 In addition, large swathes of Germany were already in Allied hands.

 In the western zones of Germany, the population was swelling daily as an estimated 12 million to 14.5 million persons would flee from Russian-occupied territory into the areas under British and American control in the final days of the war and the months immediately afterwards.
 The survivors of German concentration camps and sites of slave labour were also in desperate need of aid, as were thousands of newly-released Allied prisoners of war (POWs).
 Distribution of the limited stockpiles of available aid was severely constrained by the smashed state of Central Europe’s rail and transport infrastructure.
 In Germany, only 1,000 km of 13,000 km of railway remained in serviceable condition.
 With limited rations available and restricted rail capacity to deliver them, the Western Allies were forced to make some tough choices, particularly concerning German and Axis POWs.

-Under the Geneva Conventions, enemy POWs would entitled to a fiet of roughly 2000 calories, a level of supply that was impossible to sustain given the circumstances.
+Under the Geneva Conventions, enemy POWs would entitled to a diet of roughly 2000 calories, a level of supply that was impossible to sustain given the circumstances.
 To side-step this rule, the waves of incoming prisoners were labelled ‘Defeated Enemy Forces’ or, in the British case, ‘Surrendered Enemy Personnel’.
 This action was taken from a purely pragmatic and legalistic point of view and not, as some commentators have suggested, from a concerted and systemic desire to collectively punish all enemy prisoners.

 Well aware of the North American agricultural surpluses and how they could be used to alleviate the Central European food crisis, Eisenhower had asked his superiors in Washington for assistance, but was turned down.
 He was reminded the bulk of Allied shipping was now earmarked for the Pacific theatre.
 Only after victory in the Far East would it revert to supplying the European continent with aid.
 In short, Eisenhower and his staff would have to feed the hungry millions of Europe as best they could with limited resources already to hand.